 Once you've created an account and logged in, you can begin to set things up for your courses.

 Let's start by exploring the Pivot Interactives Library to find ready-made activities you can use with your students.

-- From the Libraries menu at the top of the page select Pivot Interactives Library:
+- Click Activities at the top of the page and then Pivot Interactives Library: